A topic from the subject of Distillation in Chemistry.

 • Using a thermometer to accurately measure the temperature.

-• Maintaining a constant heat source to ensure a steady boiling point.
+• Maintaining a controlled heat source to ensure a steady but not overly vigorous boil.

 Significance:

-• Demonstrates the concept of boiling point and its role in separating mixtures.
+• Demonstrates the concept of boiling point and its relationship to intermolecular forces.

-• Provides a basis for understanding the principles of distillation, a technique widely used in industry and scientific research.
+• Provides a practical example of a separation technique widely used in chemistry and industry.

 Share on: